MandyNeumeyer/learn_app/README.md

 ## Coding Challenge Picker

+* roll the dice to get a coding challenge and time
+* start / pause countdown
+* progress-bar
+* audio stream

 This project was created together with [Any](https://github.com/itsAnyTime), while on a web development course @ the Digital Career Institute.
 The purpose of this project was to practice collaborating via GitHub Projects.

 **Build with:**